vidhyamenons/SBG_Assesment/README.md

 Path -> /SBG_Assesment/src/test/java/testcases/DeleteFixture.java

-1. New fixture stored in the database is deleted
+1. A fixture stored in the database is deleted

 2. All fixtures are retrieved and asserted that the new fixture is deleted.